 Have you ever wondered how much life insurance is “enough”?
 One general rule of thumb says that you should buy an amount equal to five to seven times your annual income.
-Sure, it may be a reasonable guideline, but this method does not relate life insurance needs to your personal financial goals.
+Sure, it may be a reasonable guideline, but this quick look does not relate life insurance needs to your personal financial goals.

 A better method may be to implement a “needs analysis.”
 This process helps you determine the future short-term and long-term financial needs of you and your family.
 Once your needs have been identified, you can design a plan to help assure that money will be available to meet those objectives.